openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/01-deploying-a-broker.md

 ### Checking the status of the Kafka cluster

-Verify that the Zookeeper and Kafka pods are deployed and running in the cluster.
+Verify that the ZooKeeper and Kafka pods are deployed and running in the cluster.

 Enter the following command to check the status of the pods:

 ``oc -n debezium get pods -w``{{execute}}

-After a few minutes, the status of the pods for Zookeeper, Kafka, and the Entity Operator change to `running`.
+After a few minutes, the status of the pods for ZooKeeper, Kafka, and the Entity Operator change to `running`.
 The output of the `get pods` command should look similar to the following example:

 ```bash